heremaps/here-aaa-java-sdk/README.md

 The tests use command-line arguments for configuration.
 Please run

-  mvn -DargLine='-DurlStart=https://stg.account.api.here.com -DclientId=myclientid -DclientSecret=mysupersecret' clean test
+  mvn -DargLine='-Dhere.token.endpoint.url=https://stg.account.api.here.com/oauth2/token -Dhere.access.key.id=myclientid -Dhere.access.key.secret=myfailingsecret' clean package

 to demonstrate a failing credential.
 This test is intended to fail.
-Substitute your Staging clientId, clientSecret above, to achieve success.
+Substitute your Staging here.access.key.id, here.access.key.secret above, to achieve success.

 Developer Usage
 ===============

 Read the javadocs for details.
+The mvn command above will create javadocs locally, which you can open via

+  open here-oauth-client/target/apidocs/index.html

-If you are just getting started, go to Account.java javadocs for the overview of two options:
+If you are just getting started, go to com.here.account.oauth2.HereAccount.java javadocs for the overview of two options:
 - get an "always fresh" HERE Access Token via TokenEndpoint.requestAutoRefreshingToken(..) approach
 - get a one time use HERE Access Token via TokenEndpoint.requestToken(..) approach